Coping with the news that you are dying

 There is no right or wrong way to react when your doctor tells you your cancer is too advanced to cure.
-Everyone responds in their way.
+Everyone responds in their own way.
 Of course, for most of us, this is very shocking news, and it can be hard to bear.
-Even if you thought it might happen, actually hearing it from your doctor can still be extremely upsetting.
+Even if you thought it might happen, actually hearing it from your doctor can still be shocking and extremely upsetting.

 Some people go silent.
 They can't believe what they are hearing and they don’t know what to say or do.
 Others start to cry and feel as though they won’t be able to stop.
 Some people become angry and scared.
 Or they feel numb, as though they have no emotions.
 These are all very common and natural reactions.